brefrank/election-analysis/README.md

 -The winner of the election was:
   -Diana DeGette who received 73.8% of the votes and 272,892 total votes.

-A printed summary can be found in the following text file.
+A printed summary can be found in the following text file:
 [election_analysis.txt](https://github.com/brefrank/election-analysis/files/7281163/election_analysis.txt)